DPforDB/DPforDB.github.io/README.md

-# Differential Privacy for Database Systems
+# Differential Privacy for Databases

 ### Joseph P. Near (University of Vermont) and Xi He (University of Waterloo)